ncerutti/DengueAI-challenge/readme.md

 The aim is to predict the *total_cases* (weekly total disease cases) in San Juan (Brazil) and Iquitos (Peru).
-In this readme, we will describe the data, what's been done as for data preprocessing and feature engineering, two ML models we tried, the DD scores we obtained, and some discussion about these results.
+In this readme, we will describe the data, what's been done as for data preprocessing and feature engineering, and two of the  models we tried, results and the DD scores we obtained, and some discussion about these results.

 ## Data